Notarized odometer statement 2026

 People also ask

-Federal law (and State law if applicable) requires that you state the mileage upon transfer of ownership.
-Failure to complete or providing a false statement may result in fines and/or imprisonment.
+Federal law (and State law, if applicable) requires that the lessee disclose the mileage to the lessor in connection with the transfer of ownership.
+Failure to complete or making a false statement may result in fines and/or imprisonment.

 notary odometer statement